 What authority do municipalities have to regulate fireworks?

-Section 167.10(5) specifically authorizes municipalities to enact local ordinances.
-Such ordinances can define "fireworks" to include specific items set forth by statute and not considered to be "fireworks" under state law and to prohibit or regulate the sale, possession or use, as defined by ordinance, of fireworks.
+Section 167.10(5) authorizes municipalities to enact a local ordinance that defines “fireworks” to include specific items set forth by statute and not considered to be “fireworks” under state law and/or to prohibit or regulate the sale, possession, or use, as defined by ordinance, of fireworks.